-- 11.5.3.1 Positive (known bloodstain) and negative control samples are processed, prior to testing any forensic samples to ensure the working stock reagents are functioning properly.
+11.5.3.1 Positive (known bloodstain) and negative control samples are processed, prior to testing any forensic samples to ensure the working stock reagents are functioning properly.
 The positive control test will be considered viable for 24 hours from the time of testing.
-If a swab is moistened with H2O to collect the positive control sample, then H2O shall be added to the swab for the negative control sample. - 11.5.3.2 Cotton swabs or a folded piece of filter paper are used to collect the suspected blood onto the tip.
-A swab may be moistened with $H_2O$ if necessary. - 11.5.3.3 Once a stain is sampled, add 1-2 drops of o-tolidine working solution to the swab or filter paper.
-Wait 10-15 seconds to detect potential false positives.

-- 11.5.3.4 Add 1-2 drops of 3% H2O2 and note appearance or absence of blue-green color.
-Color reaction should occur rapidly ( $\leq$ 1 minute). - 11.5.3.5 Document result in case notes.
+If a swab is moistened

+- with H_2O to collect the positive control sample, then H_2O shall be added to the swab for the negative control sample. - 11.5.3.2 The lot# shall be recorded in the notes, either on the Presumptive Blood notes page or in the narrative notes.
+If multiple notes pages are used, the lot# and control information does not have to be filled out for subsequent pages unless new controls are done. - 11.5.3.3 Cotton swabs or a folded piece of filter paper are used to collect the suspected blood onto the tip.
+A swab may be moistened with H_2O if necessary. - 11.5.3.4 Once a stain is sampled, add 1-2 drops of o-tolidine working solution to the swab or filter paper.
+Wait 10-15 seconds to detect potential false positives. - 11.5.3.5 Add 1-2 drops of 3% H_2O_2 and note appearance or absence of blue-green color.
+Color reaction should occur rapidly (\leq 1 minute). - 11.5.3.6 Document result in case notes.
 Record positive (+) as indicated by the development of the above color change, or negative (-) as indicated by the absence of the color change.
-Analyst may use other descriptive word(s) as well (e.g. strong, weak, slow, etc.). - 11.5.4 O-Tolidine comments - 11.5.4.1 Only those CSIs who have been trained and competency/proficiency tested to use O-Tolidine may use it. - 11.5.4.2 Direct testing of a small cutting/sample may also be performed. - 11.5.4.3 Color changes occurring prior to the addition of $3\% H_2O_2$ are generally considered inconclusive. - 11.5.4.4 Color changes occurring after 1 min. are generally considered negative. - 11.5.4.5 The Presumptive Blood Testing Notes page may be used to assist in note-taking related to tests performed. - 11.6 Results/Conclusion statements - 11.6.1 There are numerous ways to report the results of presumptive blood testing.
+Analyst may use other descriptive word(s) as well (e.g. strong, weak, slow, etc.).

+11.5.4 O-Tolidine comments

+- 11.5.4.1 Only those CSIs who have been trained and competency/proficiency tested to use O-Tolidine may use it. - 11.5.4.2 Direct testing of a small cutting/sample may also be performed. - 11.5.4.3 Color changes occurring prior to the addition of $3\% H_2O_2$ are generally considered inconclusive. - 11.5.4.4 Color changes occurring after 1 min. are generally considered negative. - 11.5.4.5 The Presumptive Blood Testing Notes page may be used to assist in note-taking related to tests performed.

+11.6 Results/Conclusion statements

+11.6.1 There are numerous ways to report the results of presumptive blood testing.
 Reporting format may vary based on the number of items/surfaces tested or the number of results.
 The following are suggested wording examples and can be modified as necessary, depending on circumstances.
 (Blanks and items in parentheses indicate a choice or description should be entered).